yuanchuan/fast-diy/README.md

 ```

 ## How to use
-Add a "diy" class name to each html tag which is going to be DIYed.
-Then:
+Add a `diy` class name to each html tag which is going to be DIYed and run the **fast-diy** command:

 ```bash
 $ fast-diy INPUT.html OUTPUT.html